"""

 ----------

-roundness : tuple, optional
+roundness : tuple of float, optional

-parameters (Phi and Theta) that control the shape of the superquadric
+Parameters (Phi and Theta) that control the shape of the superquadric.

 sphere_name : str, optional